 - Kurt Müller (Hardy Krüger), a racecar driver from Germany, also one of Brandy's love interests ;

 - Dallas (Elsa Martinelli), an Italian photographer who's taking pictures of the animal catching and has a romantic subplot with Sean ;

 - The Indian (Bruce Cabot), the former shooter of the team.
 Gets gored by a rhino in the beginning and begins to think there's a jinx on hunting rhinos ;

 - Chips (Gérard Blain), also known as The Frenchman, the current shooter.
 Has a vitrolic friendship with Kurt and a crush on Brandy ;

-- Brandy (Michčle Girardon), the daughter of the former leader.
+- Brandy de la Court (Michčle Girardon), the daughter of the former leader.
 Has three men vying for her, but chooses Pockets ;

-- Pockets (Red Buttons), the team joker, and prefers to stay away from the animals as they scare him.
+- Pockets (Red Buttons), a former New York cabbie, the team joker, who prefers to stay away from the animals as they scare him.
 Also has a thing for Brandy.
 Has his pockets full of stuff ;

 - Luis Francisco Garcia Lopez (Valentin de Vargas), who doesn't wear pajamas.